Preparing Document for Filing Electronically

 Review your PDF format document prior to filing to make sure:

-• Signature Blocks
+- Signature Blocks

 From time to time, filers will forget to add their “s/your typed name” to the signature block of the document as set out in the Administrative Procedures for Electronic Case Filing.
 In other instances, the name in the signature block does not match the login for the attorney actually filing the document.
-The two must match since it is the login and password that serve as the signature on the document for Rule 11 purposes.
+The two must match since it is the login and password that serve as the signature on the document for Rule 11 purposes. - Documents must be filed in segments no larger than Thirty-Five megabytes

 Documents over thirty-five megabytes will be rejected by CM/ECF.
 As a rule of thumb, the thirty-five megabyte limit will not likely affect Word or Word Perfect documents containing double-spaced, plain, typed text that have been converted to PDF.
 Documents larger than thirty-five megabytes must be broken into separate PDF’s of thirty-five megabytes or less.
 With a single document, such as a memorandum or brief, the first thirty-five megabyte increment would be filed as the main document, and each thirty-five megabyte increment remaining will be filed as attachments to the main document.
 Conversely, attachments may be combined into increments of thirty-five megabytes or less, with the attorney using the description section of the attachment page to set forth a full description of the collective attachments.
-Filing related attachments without combining them simply creates work for yourself and inflates PACER charges.
+Filing related attachments without combining them simply creates work for yourself and inflates PACER charges. - Do not combine documents

 Do not file a motion and the memorandum in support as a single document.
 These are two separate filings.
 Do not combine an Answer to a Complaint and a Motion to Strike.
 You may file a motion with more than one relief sought, but be sure that you select each relief code from the relief code list.
-When done correctly, both relief codes will appear in your final docket text screen.
+When done correctly, both relief codes will appear in your final docket text screen. - Locking or "flattening" a PDF fillable form

 Filing Electronically